 Matthew Wanken — Director of Instrumental Music, Monmouth College, Monmouth, IL

 David Woodley — Associate Director of Bands, Indiana University, Bloomington, IN

 Dr. Brian Amaral — Cookville Public Schools, Cookeville, TN

 Dr. Robert Belser — Director of Bands, University of Wyoming, Laramie, WY

 Dr. Carter Biggers — Director of Bands, Texas Women's University, Denton, TX

-Dr. Marc Decker — Director of Bands, Northwest Oklahoma State University, Alva, OK
+Dr. Marc Decker — Associate Director of Bands, Florida Atlantic University, Boca Raton, FL

 Dr. Brian Dewald — Director of Bands, Glenbard West High School, Glen Ellyn, IL